Pets, Livestock and Wildlife

 Wildlife

 Council’s Local Law Officers are not authorised or trained to handle wildlife.
-If you find injured wildlife, please call the Department of Environment, Land, Water and Planning (DELWP) on 136 186 for advice, or call Wildlife Victoria on 03 8400 7300.
+If you find injured wildlife, please call the Department of Energy, Environment and Climate Change (DEECA) on 136 186 for advice, or call Wildlife Victoria on 03 8400 7300.

 Snakes